MobileNativeFoundation/index-import/README.md

 ## Overview

-The `index-import` tool makes indexes transportable.
+The `index-import` tool makes indexes portable.
 The ability to copy indexes into Xcode has a few possible uses:

 1. Using a separate build system (Bazel, Buck, CMake, SwiftPM, etc)
 2. Distributing a CI built index to developer machines